 Notification of Decision Letter

 Gavi shall send each Decision Letter of a Programme to the Government after approval by Gavi of the Annual Amount(s).
 Unless the Government notifies Gavi of any disagreements with the Decision Letter within thirty (30) calendar days of its receipt by the Government, the Government shall be deemed to have accepted the Programme Terms as of the date of the notification as set out in the Decision Letter.
+Gavi shall respond to any such notifications of disagreements within (30) calendar days of receipt by Gavi of any such notification.

 Disbursement Conditions